Adult survivors of childhood trauma need advocates.

 13. Treatment is expensive.
 Wait times are long.
 Finding a skilled practitioner is a challenge.

 The cost can prevent survivors from seeking help.
 The wait times for affordable care are often long.

 14. Childhood trauma impacts employment.

 Many survivors' symptoms are so severe that they cannot work either short-term or permanently.

-18. The medical system often does not ask about a childhood trauma history leaving patients vulnerable to misdiagnoses and a host of unrelated treatments.
+17. The medical system often does not ask about a childhood trauma history leaving patients vulnerable to misdiagnoses and a host of unrelated treatments.
+(This is slowly changing.)

 When symptoms don't respond because the root causes are not addressed, survivors are vulnerable to hopelessness, despair, shame, and suicide.